What is Telehealth?

-Anyone who is eligible for a Medicare Rebate can claim that rebate for a telehealth session in the same way as a face-to-face session until September 2020.
+Anyone who is eligible for a Medicare Rebate can claim that rebate for a telehealth session in the same way as a face-to-face session.
 The value of the rebate and the number of available sessions is the same.
 Many third party organisations have also approved telehealth as a suitable alternative including Open Arms and DPFEM.
 If you are currently being funded through Workers Compensation or Private Health Funds you will need to check with your individual provider regarding approval for funding telehealth.

 An additional consent form is required to access telehealth services and authorise Medicare rebate processing.
 Michaela will email you the consent form prior to your first online session or it can also be downloaded below: